UEABIO/data-sci-v1/docs/appendix-a-installing-r.md

 ## Why should I install R on my computer?

-The R Server cuts down on a lot of installation problems and it means that you have all the packages and functions you need already installed.
-However, it requires an internet connection to use and additional when it comes time to submit your R assessments, if you don't have R on your computer it means that you won't be able to open the files you download from the server to check they're ok before you submit them.
+The R StudioCloud cuts down on a lot of installation problems and it means that you have all the packages and functions you need already installed.
+However, it requires an internet connection to use.

+Eventually to continue your R and Data Science journey you will probably want R and RStudio on your own computer.

 There are some great detailed walkthrough videos by [Danielle Narvarro on YouTube](https://www.youtube.com/playlist?list=PLRPB0ZzEYegOZivdelOuEn-R-XUN-DOjd) re: how to install R on both Windows and Mac.

 ## Windows